kishorekrrish/sfdc-website/_pages/request-a-solution.md

 ---
 layout: page
-title: Request a Solution
+title: Be a Contributor
-permalink: /request-a-solution
+permalink: /be-a-contributor
 ---